 - Before you expect students to produce an item for you . . . a picture . . . a number . . . or letter, give them an opportunity to ‘play’ with geoboards.
 They need to explore these materials, they like to see how they work and what they can make.
 If you give them this time beforehand to play with the tools, they will be more inclined to do the work when you need them to do it later.

 - If you’re using loom bands, don’t get bent out of shape if you find them here and there on the floor.
-Putting bands on geoboards is great fine motor and can be a challenge, but taking them off can be a challenge, too.
+Putting bands on geoboards is a great fine motor and can be a challenge, but taking them off can be a challenge, too.
 Sometimes, even with the best intentions . . .
 PING, ZAP, ZING . . . one will go whipping through the air.
-My students know that our routines is when we find one, we put it in the LOST ITEMS bucket in our class.
-They don’t need to hold on to it, put it in their pocket, interrupt me or play with it . . . just stand up and put it in the bucket.
+My students know that our routine is when we find one, we put it in the LOST ITEMS bucket in our class.
+They don’t need to hold on to it, put it in their pocket, interrupt me, or play with it . . . just stand up and put it in the bucket.

 - Don’t attempt to keep the bands sorted by color.
 It’s not worth the time it takes to have students do this.
 It doesn’t hurt them a bit to have to dig through a container of bands to find the color they need and it will save you years of frustration in trying to keep them organized.